-- Stuffed mushrooms from Prejean’s: For reasons I will never understand, this booth is often short in the line department.
-It’s one of the best seafood treats out there.
+- Stuffed mushrooms from Prejean’s: For reasons I will never understand, this booth line is often short and it’s one of the best seafood treats out there.

 - If you find yourself in need of a near-meal between the Jazz and Blues Tents, Li’l Dizzy’s Trout Baquet with crabmeat is where it’s at.
 Unless, of course, you don’t like butter.
 In which case, you may be at the wrong festival.

 I highly recommend starting your day with a large rose-mint iced tea, ordered sweet or unsweet.
-Our sun is for real.
-Chances are your inclination for imbibing the night before was for real, too.
-Hydration is your friend.
+Our sun is for real, y’all.
+Chances are your inclination for imbibing the night before was for real too.
 As you navigate towards sugar territory, the fresh-squeezed lemonade, strawberry or otherwise, is another tasty, booze-free option.

-Alcohol-wise, here are some things to keep in mind:
+Here are some things to keep in mind for adult beverages:

-- Red wine will usually be served cold like the white wine and champagne to keep it from turning
+- Red wine is usually served cold like the white wine and champagne to keep it from turning.

-- The Fest introduced a bloody mary option this year if beer, wine, margaritas and daqs aren’t your thing
+- The Fest introduced a bloody mary option last year if beer, wine, margaritas, and daiquiris aren’t your thing.

 - Remember, the folks serving beverages are working hard in the sun all day.
 Tips are good for the old karma boomerang.

 It’s Jazz Fest.
 You gonna walk a minute, so make sure you have comfy shoes on your feet.
-Now that we’ve got your paws covered, here are your options for getting there and away:
+Here are your options for getting to an fro:

 - Driving: When looking for parking, bear in mind you can always go around to the lakeside or Gentilly side of the Fair Grounds.
-Plan some extra car time in both directions, though, and remember you will be sharing the road with cyclists, pedestrians, and police sobriety checkpoints (hint, hint).
+Plan some extra car time in both directions, though, and remember you will be sharing the road with cyclists, pedestrians, and police sobriety checkpoints.

-- Use the outside track on days like the second Saturday, which is notoriously bananas, crowd-wise.
+- Use the outside track on days like the second Saturday, which is always notoriously crowded.
 That said, on days when there are huge acts at Acura, Congo Square and Gentilly stages simultaneously, don’t be afraid to cut through the grass.

 - Your best bet for breakin’ on through to the other side is often to veer from Acura past the food booths and towards the statues of New Orleans music community legends behind the Congo Square crowd.
 There’s usually a cozy spot with decent sound in the grass back there if you’re feeling whatever’s playing at Congo Square.